Dehydrating Food

 Carrying the dried ingredients was delightful.
 They were so very light!

 The chili was delicious.
-It was the perfect meal on a chilly day.
+It was the perfect meal on a cold day.

 Now that you know about dehydrating food, check out all of my camping food ideas.